Written & Directed by: Tony Le-Nguyen

 Statement on the value and effectiveness of the grant.

-The grant given by the Australia council, Community Cultural Development Fund has enabled professional artist like myself to work together with other Vietnamese and non-Vietnamese artist and Vietnamese community in Sydney.
+The grant given by the Australia Council, Community Cultural Development Fund has enabled professional artists like myself to work together with other Vietnamese and non-Vietnamese artists and the Vietnamese community in Sydney.
 The grant gave the Vietnamese community a chance to discuss, work, learn and address many issues such as identity, social, cultural and generational conflicts, which are rarely mentioned in the mainstream arts scene.